 Tesfaye added that the Danish police had set up a new AML unit.

-“Among other things, we have established a new unit in the police, which will deal with this type of special crime, and which will be at the table of a new operational cooperation with private actors in the fight against money laundering.”
+“Among other things, we have established a new unit in the police, which will deal with this type of special crime, and which will be at the table of a new operational cooperation with private actors in the fight against money laundering.

 “But we can and must do more.
-Therefore, the new strategy is a real and important initiative that we can use in a common and more focused fight against organized crime and not least the people behind it.”
+Therefore, the new strategy is a real and important initiative that we can use in a common and more focused fight against organised crime and not least the people behind it.”

-Minister of Trade and Industry Simon Kollerup added: “Money laundering is cheating the community, and we will never accept that.
-With the strategy, we take action against the criminals who exploit the system for their own gain.”
+Minister of trade and industry, Simon Kollerup, added: “Money laundering is cheating the community, and we will never accept that.
+With the strategy, we take action against the criminals who exploit the system for their own gain.